Ocule-Software/watermarkpodautoscaler/README.md

 The Watermark Pod Autoscaler (WPA) Controller is a custom controller that extends the Horizontal Pod Autoscaler (HPA).

+### How does this differ from the DD/WPA?

+- Support for direct gRPC server communication without Kubernetes API use
+  - Allows for higher metric resolution and faster scaling
+- Support for StatsD metric aggregation

 ### The features

 - Set high and low bounds to prevent autoscaling events.